Swirl Flap Removal

 Cons:

-- May slightly increase emissions at low RPMs.
+- May small increase emissions at low RPMs .

 - Can result in engine fault codes if not properly removed or reprogrammed through ECU remapping.